Platelet Rich Plasma Therapy for Knee Osteoarthritis

 In this article, Ross Hauser MD discusses the use of Platelet Rich Plasma Therapy for the treatment of knee osteoarthritis, also known as PRP Knee Injections.

-New research from July 2015 sought to add to the growing medical evidence for the effectiveness of Platelet Rich Plasma Therapy for knee osteoarthritis.
+This research supports other research we reported on in mid July 2015 which added to the growing medical evidence for the effectiveness of Platelet Rich Plasma Therapy for knee osteoarthritis.

 In this study a comparision is made between the effects of a one-time injection of PRP and corticosteroid (cortisone shot) for the patients suffering from osteoarthritis.